microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaTenantRelationshipMultiTenantOrganizationTenant.md

 ```

 ### -TenantId
-Tenant ID of the Azure Active Directory tenant added to the multitenant organization.
+Tenant ID of the Microsoft Entra tenant added to the multitenant organization.
 Set at the time tenant is added.Supports $filter.
 Key.